25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 As the days get shorter and the weather gets colder, it’s easy to lose the motivation to get outside.
 It’s not as simple to head outdoors in winter as it is in the warmer months when you can just throw on your shoes and hit the trail.

-But, with a shift in your mindset and these winter hiking tips, hiking in winter is actually really fun and can even boost your mood and improve your mental health.
+But, with a shift in your mindset, the right cold weather apparel, and important safety precautions, hiking in winter is actually really fun and can even boost your mood and improve your mental health.
 Spending the last 7 winters in Utah, I’ve personally found winter hiking to be a great way to stay active and healthy during the darker months when I might otherwise feel inclined to hunker down in front of the tv.

 Whether you are winter’s biggest fan or not, I want you to feel comfortable getting outside and enjoying all four seasons.
 Here are my best winter hiking tips and recommended winter hiking gear for staying active and getting outside in the snow!